pubudu08/Pubudu.github.io/README.md

 ![alt text](https://github.com/pubudu08/pubudu08.github.io/blob/master/icon-data-science-header.png)

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
 A separate category is for separate projects.
+If you want more information about me or want to get in touch, feel free to message me on [Linkedin](linkedin.com/in/pubududissanayake).

 ## Stand-alone projects.